logcossin/ForReport/jaejin_kim_sequencing.md

 ### _Sphingomicrobium_ sp.
 GRR-S6-50

-* Alignment with highest identity was to 16S rRNA of _Sphingomicrobium astaxanthinifaciens_ but genome sequence was not available.
+* Alignment with 16S rRNA sequence of _Sphingomicrobium astaxanthinifaciens_ showed highest identity but genome sequence was not available.
-* There is only 2 genomes from genus _Sphingomicrobium_ in NCBI.
 * _Sphingomicrobium_ sp.
-GRR-S6-50 showed about 75% ANI with 2 _Sphingomicrobium_ genomes from NCBI.
-(RefSeq accession)
+GRR-S6-50 showed about 75% Average Nucleotide Identity (ANI) with 2 _Sphingomicrobium_ genomes from NCBI.
+(GCF_014195685.1, GCF_019264355.1)
 * _Sphingomicrobium_ sp.
-GRR-S6-50 showed 71~74% ANI with 44 Sphingomonadaceae (family) reference complete genomes from NCBI.
+GRR-S6-50 showed 71~74% ANI with 44 Sphingomonadaceae (family) complete reference genomes from NCBI.

 ### _Halomonas_ sp.
 YJPS3-2

-* Alignment with highest identity was to 16S rRNA of _Halomonas salina_ but genome sequence was not available.
+* Alignment with 16S rRNA sequence of _Halomonas salina_ showed highest identity but genome sequence was not available.
+* _Halomonas_ sp.
+YJPS3-2 showed 72.5~91.4% ANI with 94 _Halomonas_ reference genomes from NCBI.
-* ANI score between _Halomonas_ sp.
-YJPS3-2 and _Halomonas halophila_ NBRC102604 (second higest identity) was about 91%.
+* ANI between _Halomonas_ sp.
+YJPS3-2 and _Halomonas halophila_ NBRC102604 (second higest rRNA sequence identity) was about 91%.